Skip to main content

 Reflecting on the knowledge gained from this module, I feel more confident and intentional about my entrepreneurial path.
 Digital technologies, business models, and entrepreneurship tools are no longer abstract concepts — they are practical instruments I now know how to use and adapt.
 To apply this learning, I’ve developed a hypothetical business idea: an AI-driven platform that connects freelance creatives in Africa with global clients , providing portfolio tools, automated contracts, and payment security.
 This idea emerged from my understanding of digital business models — particularly platform-based and freemium models — and my awareness of socio-economic barriers faced by underrepresented entrepreneurs.
 Using cloud infrastructure and blockchain for secure transactions, the platform would reduce entry barriers and open international opportunities for talented creatives, aligning with the inclusive economic impact we studied.
 Emerging technologies like AI, smart contracts, and adva...

-Opportunities & Challenges of Digital Entrepreneurship
+Socio-Economic Impacts of Digital Entrepreneurship